ZayneS/tale/about.md

 **Consultant | Advance.ai**, Beijing, China</br>
 _2016.5 - 2017.3_

-[Advance.ai](https://advance.ai/en-us/) was founded by an early investor of cruise.ai, backed by GSR Ventures, to provide practical autonomous driving technology.
+<a href="http://www.advance.ai/en-us", target="blank">Advance.ai</a>, was founded by an early investor of cruise.ai, backed by GSR Ventures, to provide practical autonomous driving technology.

 * Assisted founder upon investigation of business opportunity in autonomous driving;
 * Maintaining the partnership network with automobile OEMs.